 Prior to receiving the Approval, we commissioned a qualified consultancy to conduct an air quality assessment to predict the levels of pollutant from the Project before its commencement.
 The assessment result did not predict any exceedances of air quality standards imposed by the Government of Alberta.
-In 2022, air emissions did not exceed AAAQOs or Approval limits.
+In 2024, air emissions did not exceed AAAQOs or Approval limits.
 The Group employs a flare management strategy to minimizing flaring during normal operations and has installed a Vapour Recovery Unit (VRU) to control the release of process gases otherwise vented.
 In addition, there are low NOx burners installed on the steam generator as well as a Continuous Emissions Monitoring System (CEMS) to monitor NOx emissions to ensure emissions limits are not exceeded.
-The significant increase in air pollutants emissions from stationary combustion in 2022 was mainly attributable to the resumption in the Project operations and subsequently in production since April 2022.
-Whereas the Steam Generator did not operate in 2021.
-The increase in air emissions from mobile combustion in 2022 was due to increase in fuel consumption and travel distance by company vehicles as a result of the ramp up of field staff and more activities since resumption of production at the Project.
-The slight increase in particulate matter emission from stationary combustion was due to the increase in diesel consumption from stationary source because the Project resumed operation since April 2022.
+During 2024, Air pollutants emissions from stationary combustion decreased from 2023 mainly due to lower annual bitumen production volume in 2024.
+The decrease in air emissions from mobile combustion in 2024 was due to the decrease in fuel consumption and travel distance by company vehicles as in-house trucks no longer transported dilbit and diluent since February 2024, which contributed largely to the fuel consumption and travel distance by company vehicles and therefore to higher air emissions from mobile combustion in 2023.